 CT with inspiratory and expiratory phases is particularly useful in the assessment of tracheomalacia.
 Inspiratory only CT is unable to make the diagnosis, however a dilated trachea (> 3 cm), especially with posterior bowing of the membranous portion (thus becoming circular) may indicate over compliance of the trachea and thus suggest the diagnosis.

-During expiration collapse of the trachea is seen, with bowing of the posterior membranous portion anteriorly, creating a crescent shape in the axial plane 1.
+During expiration collapse of the trachea (dynamic tracheal collapse) is seen, with bowing of the posterior membranous portion anteriorly, creating a crescent shape in the axial plane 1.
 Typically a decrease of the anterior-posterior diameter by 50% or greater is used as a cut-off 1-2,5.
 Dynamic expiratory CT may show a significantly greater degree of airway collapse than a standard expiratory CT scan 7.

 Scanning during voluntary coughing has also been described, and is probably more sensitive than using end-expiratory scanning, as the degree of increased intrathoracic pressure is greater 2.